-2016 has been a wonderful year, in which I have travelled extensively and met many old friends and made new ones.
+As I write this article, the first council meeting on 2017 is on the horizon.
+I have experienced a wonderful year in which I have travelled extensively and met many old friends and made new ones.
 Thanks to the marvels of modern communications and travel I feel that the pulse of the Asia Pacific Orthopaedic Association is getting stronger and the life blood in its veins is rejuvenating us.
 The last few years have been particularly exciting for the Association with the infusion of the Federation system pioneered by Dr. David McNicol and ably constructed by my predecessor Dr. Ted Mah.
 Ted in particular remains a powerhouse who will continue to strengthen and improve the Federation as Chairman of the Federation Committee.
-Thus far the Association has 15 National Associations in the Federation.
+Thus far the Association has 16 National Associations in the Federation and this encompasses 34000 new members.
 The older Chapter system remains strong and will provide a more exclusive environment for members wishing to have independent closer ties.

-With this huge growth in our membership, comes greater challenges.
+With this huge growth in our membership comes greater challenges.
 The APOA Executive, Council and I will need to find more effective ways to engage the membership and to keep you informed and excited about our aims and objectives.
 I am greatly indebted to an excellent team that has supported me in my pursuits.
-The Kuala Lumpur secretariat under the stewardship of Dato K S Sivananthan has been building up our ability to communicate with the establishment of an ever-increasing database of members and emails.
+The Kuala Lumpur secretariat under the stewardship of Dato K S Sivananthan has been building up our ability to communicate with the establishment of an ever increasing database of members and emails.
 It maintains Chapter membership records and also the links to National Federation members.
-However, with such large numbers and the separation of time and distance, this is a daunting task.
+However, with such large numbers and the separation of time and distance this is a daunting task.
 I would ask you to help us by pointing out our deficiencies so that we can improve.

-Our secretary Dr. Jamal Ashraf is a master of social media who somehow manages to track everyone through Facebook, Whatsapp and other channels.
+Our secretary Dr. Jamal Ashraf is a master of social media, who somehow manages to track everyone through Facebook and other channels.
 He is indefatigable and miraculously manages to find time to ring key people for a chat.
-He is perfecting the art of day-to-day communications with the Executive and Council via the Kuala Lumpur secretariat although he is based in Lucknow, India.
-He is also the chief architect of the APOA app. which is available for Android and IOS.
+He is perfecting the art of day to day communications with the Executive and Council via the Kuala Lumpur secretariat although he is based in Lucknow, India.
+He is also the chief architect of the APOA app which is available for Android and IOS.
 If you have not already downloaded this app, I greatly encourage you to do so.
 All these technologies represent a new stage for the APOA to display its talents and bring us closer together.